 - Providing in-services about the role of your profession in mental health settings and psychosocial functioning.

-In-services and presentations prepare you well in roles like clinical trainer, clinical solutions consultant, or clinical consultant!
+In-services and presentations prepare you well in roles like clinical trainer (sales trainer), clinical solutions consultant, or clinical consultant!
 You’ll also make valuable connections within your facility and community, which could lead to more opportunities down the line.

 - Serving as a ward administrator or therapy supervisor.